Patient Questions About Cosmetic Surgery

 Q: What is a uni-boob?

 A: This is when there is a connection or bridge between the left breast and right breast.
 The formal term for this condition is “symmastia”.
-Normally the skin between the breast lies tightly against the occurring are poor implant placement, implant malposition, and the implants being too large.
+This condition can result from poor implant placement, implant malposition, and the implants being too large.

 Body Contouring Q & A